RBSC/iBolit/readme.txt

  - Before inserting the diagnostics board into the MSX slot it's highly recommend to make sure that +5v on the slot is within acceptable range (not more than 6-7v!), otherwise the diagnostics board may be damaged.
 The device doesn't have the over-voltage protection on the +5v rail

+ - The daughterboard with voltmeters is detachable.
+When it is detached, no power will be supplied to the upper cartridge slot.
+   If you need to use the cartridge slot without the attached daughterboard, you need to put 5 jumpers horizontally on 5 pairs of pins of the connector

 IMPORTANT!